-As blockchain technology continues to make its way into every industry, government contracting is no exception.
+As blockchain technology continues to enter every industry, government contracting is no exception.
 Blockchain has the potential to completely disrupt the government contracting process by making it more transparent, efficient, and secure.
 Contractors can benefit from using blockchain technology by tracking their transactions and performance data on a public ledger, leading to more business opportunities and better contract outcomes.

 What is blockchain technology, and how does it work

 One of the key features of blockchain technology is its ability to create trust between two or more parties who may not know or trust each other.
-This is done through the use of smart contracts, which are self-executing contracts that are stored on the blockchain.
+It is done through smart contracts, which are self-executing contracts on the blockchain.
 These contracts are automatically executed when certain conditions are met, eliminating the need for third-party intermediaries such as lawyers or banks.

 How could blockchain be used in government contracting